n00bytes/Script-to-Go/README.md

  * Hakrawler
  https://github.com/hakluke/hakrawler

-# Or install them using the installation script.
+Or install them using the installation script.
-* Make sure to run the install.sh as root and run the script on the background.

 Note: Make sure to run the script as "root"